Penycwm

 Penycwm (Welsh for "Head of the valley") is a small settlement on the A487 road near Newgale, Pembrokeshire, Wales.
 It is part of the community (formerly civil parish) of Brawdy.
 At the other end of a valley to the coast is Penycwm beach, also known as Pwll March.
+Penycwm is close to the popular Newgale Sands, on the Pembrokeshire Coast Path and in the Pembrokeshire Coast National Park.

-The village's Independent Chapel, built in 1870, has now been converted into residential accommodation.
+The village's Independent Chapel, built in Gothic style in stone in 1870, had become a private residence by 2004.

+To the northeast is Llethr, an 18th and 19th house, owned by the Thomas family until 1823, but in a poor state of repair when inspected in 1993.
+The house is a Grade II listed building, as is the house's stable block.

 Penycwm was the location for the United Kingdom's first 5-star youth hostel.